OfekAzumi/platepal_frontend/README.md

-# Getting Started with Create React App
+# PlatePal Frontend

+This project is the frontend for **PlatePal**, a delivery and takeaway management system designed for restaurants.
+PlatePal enables managers and employees to manage operations efficiently, including tracking orders, handling payments, managing employee shifts, and more.
+This frontend application is built with **React**, **Redux Toolkit**, and **TypeScript**.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TypeScript template.

+## Features

+- **Role-Based Views**: Managers have access to manage employees, inventory, and customer orders, while employees can log shifts, take orders, and process payments.
+- **Order Creation and Tracking**: Easily search and view item descriptions, add orders, and track order status.
+- **Shift Management**: Employees can clock in and out to track work hours.
+- **Management Board**: A centralized dashboard for managers to control and manage all aspects of the app, similar to Django Admin but tailored specifically for restaurant operations in PlatePal.
+- **PayPal Integration**: Customers can pay by cash or credit through PayPal.

 ## Available Scripts